How Long Does Ambien Stay In Your System After Use?

 Urine Test

-Urine drug tests can detect Ambien for up to 72 hours after taking the drug.
+Urine tests can detect Ambien for up to 72 hours and are used most often.

 sample blood icon for blood testing for drug use